matthew-brett/thw-extro/README.md

-# Introduction for THW at UoB
+# Importance of community in open-source

 In the `images` folder: